Wednesday, March 27, 2013

 We started by discussing Lagos Calling, his re-imagining of skinhead culture as if it had emerged in Nigeria, instead of working-class England (the project was also, incidentally, the inspiration for Gnarls Barkley's video for "Going On").
 Naturally, in a conversation about cultural cross-pollination, M.I.A. came up, as did Die Antwoord.
 If you want to talk about tragedy and the sublime, or a hyper-glossy truly refined presentation of gritty material, they are it.
 And if you've never checked out any of their stuff, 1) don't do it at work, 2) hold on tight, and 3) watch this, too.
 They've come a long way from this.

 When I first saw the video for "Enter the Ninja," the graphics made me think of a Keith Haring work, just with less sunshine.
-Cubitt corrected me, saying it's more in the tradition of Roger Ballen; Roger Ballen's photography makes me think of Diane Arbus' work, and her name alone is enough to remind me of the cover of a great album from back in the day (which the band plagiarized), but I digress--the interview is edited for concision.
+Cubitt corrected me, saying it's more in the tradition of Roger Ballen; Roger Ballen's photography (which can also be accessed here) makes me think of Diane Arbus' work, and her name alone is enough to remind me of the cover of a great album from back in the day (which the band plagiarized), but I digress--the interview is edited for concision.

 All of this to say Cubitt has great ability (as a result of a long steeping in this idea) to convey a subject's deeper meaning using photography, which is, necessarily, a superficial medium.
 Portraits are decreasingly conveying character or identity, Cubitt has argued, because people are growing increasingly sophisticated at projecting their personal brands in photography.
 With Facebook and Instagram etc., most of us have favourite poses, expressions, camera-angles, and even locations for images of ourselves, which is great in that it raises the general esthetic sensibilities of the population, but it confounds the communication of deeper meaning.